Table of Contents

 Into a Vox AC30, I was getting some great dirt tones.
 The guitar also cleans up nice when you roll back the volume.
 You can also take out some brightness with the tone knob.
 The range is quite nice in these controls.
 Here are some sounds for you to listen to:

 - Great rock tones.

 - A bit neck heavy but not bad.

 ESP LTD EC-256

-The ESP LTD EC-256 comes in a few different colors on its mahogany body.
+The ESP LTD EC-256 comes in a few different colors on its very light and slim mahogany body.
+Just a killer-looking guitar with a 3 piece mahogany neck.
+It also has a roasted jatoba fingerboard, a 24.75″ scale, and ESP-designed humbucker pick-ups.

 Schecter Omen Extreme 6